zzdtravel

 Independence National Historical Park

-Independence National Historical Park-November 2024
+Independence National Historical Park-December 2024

 This L-shaped Philadelphia park, bound by 6th, 2nd, Walnut and Arch Sts, protects and honors the institutions that formed the foundation of the United States.
 Every American school child knows the stories of the venerated monuments dotted around Independence National Historical Park, and the world-changing events that happened here; for outsiders, it's a crash course in America's founding legends.